java-tools/awe/website/docs/installation.md

 ## Optimization

-There are some settings which can be defined on the application server to optimize the access time between client browser and server and between server and databases:
+There are several settings which can be defined onto the application server to optimize the access time between client browser and server and between server and databases:

 ### Server compression